Managing Director and Principal Physiotherapist

 Exercise and Rehabilitation Director

 Nigel completed his undergraduate degree at the Royal College of Surgeons in Ireland and has a Masters’ degree in Manipulative therapy from Curtin University.
 He is currently undertaking a PhD in tendon injuries and rehabilitation and is a clinical tutor on the Curtin Manipulative and Sports Post-graduate Programs.
-He has worked extensively with elite level athletes from Rugby to Triathletes and is an expert in exercise rehabilitation.
+He has worked extensively with elite level athletes from Rugby to Triathletes and is an expert in exercise rehabilitation and strength and conditioning.
 His PhD study gives Nigel a high level of expertise in management of tendonitis and overuse injuries Which can be applied to athletes and spectators alike.

-Alex heads up our team looking after the Western Australian Symphony Orchestra and brings his experience as a high level musician to the position.
+among his many talents as a Sports Physiotherapist, Alex heads up our team looking after the Western Australian Symphony Orchestra and brings his experience as a high level musician to the position.
 He has completed a postgraduate Master’s in Sports Physiotherapy and has worked with elite level football and has been the travelling physiotherapist with the Australian Women’s Volleyball Team and the State Softball Team (WA Flames).
 Alex has a particular interest in rehabilitation post injury for a swift return to work or sport.
-He has also worked at Bethesda Private Hospital in pre and post-op rehabilitation, having close contact with some of Perth’s most respected orthopaedic surgeons.
+He also works at Bethesda Private Hospital in pre and post-op rehabilitation, having close contact with some of Perth’s most respected orthopaedic surgeons.
 Having treated patients from all walks and having been a high level sportsman himself, Alex has the empathy and knowledge to back his assessments and give the best possible treatment.

 Physiotherapist and Exercise Physiologist